reginavic/reginavic/README.md

 I am a UX/UI designer.

-And I like the process of developing web interfaces from start to finish.
+I like the process of developing web interfaces from start to finish.

-Therefore, I constantly improve and deepen my knowledge and skills in creating and designing websites and applications.
+And understanding Frontend development helps me to develop thoughtful interfaces <br> that make interaction with the product more convenient and comfortable.

 <br>